 Our gear is purchased by gaming enthusiasts worldwide through either our retail channel or our direct-to-consumer channel.
 In our retail channel, we distribute our gear either directly to the retailer or through key distributors.
 Retailers in our network include Amazon, Best Buy, JD.com, MediaMarkt and Walmart.
 While we historically have sold our gear directly to consumers through our website, following our acquisitions of SCUF and Origin in 2019 the volume of direct-to-consumer sales has increased as both of these companies primarily generated sales through direct-to-consumer channels.
 While sales from our direct-to-consumer channel comprised only 3% of our net revenue in 2019 (prior to the inclusion of results from the SCUF acquisition) and 9% of our net revenue in the six months ended June 30, 2020, we believe direct-to-consumer sales represent a significant avenue to drive growth by facilitating increased market penetration across our product categories.
-We expect net revenue from our direct-to-consumer channel to increase as a percentage of total net revenue in future periods.
-Through both our retail and direct-to-consumer channels, we currently ship to more than 75 countries across six continents.
+We expect net revenue from our direct-to-consumer channels, we currently ship to more than 75 countries across six continents.
 In 2019, sales to the Americas, EMEA and Asia Pacific represented 41.9%, 37.1% and 21.0%, respectively, of net revenue, and such regions in the six months ended June 30, 2020 represented 43.6%, 36.2% and 20.2%, respectively, of net revenue.